SyncfusionExamples/how-to-set-size-of-pie-doughnut-in-Blazor-chart/README.md

 # How-to-set-size-of-pie-doughnut-in-Blazor-chart

-This article explains how to set the size of pie or doughnut chart in [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts).
+This article explains how to set the size of pie or doughnut chart in Blazor Chart Component.

-**Customize the size of Pie or Doughnut Chart**
+**Customizing the size of a pie or doughnut chart**

-The [Radius](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartSeries.html#Syncfusion_Blazor_Charts_AccumulationChartSeries_Radius) property determines the size of pie and doughnut series based on the available size in [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts).
-It takes value from 0 to 100%.
-The default value of this property is 80%.
-So, pie and doughnut series take 80 percentage of the available size (minimum of chart width and height) of the chart, by default.
+The [Radius](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartSeries.html#Syncfusion_Blazor_Charts_AccumulationChartSeries_Radius) property determines the size of pie and doughnut series based on the available space in [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts).
+It accepts values from 0 to 100%, with the default set at 80%.
+By default, pie and doughnut series occupy 80% of the available space, taking the minimum of the chart width and height.

-The following code example illustrates this.
+The following code example illustrates pie with default size and pie with 50% of available size.

 **Index.razor**